Mark Goddard: Later acting career

 Goddard guest-starred on three ABC series, The Fugitive, The Mod Squad, and The Fall Guy and for a while, moonlighted as a Hollywood agent.
 In 1976, he starred as politician Edward Fleming in the film Blue Sunshine.
 In 1970, Goddard co-starred with Kent McCord and Martin Milner in an episode of Adam-12, in which he plays a friend of Pete Malloy (Milner), who is killed in the line of duty.
 The episode was titled "Elegy for a Pig" (so titled and announced by Jack Webb himself).
 Goddard also played Ellie May's beau on the Beverly Hillbillies episode "The Critter Doctor" (1964).
 He played a supporting role in a 1974 episode ("Dark Legacy") of CBS's Barnaby Jones., and portrayed an attorney in a first season episode of NBC's Quincy M.E.

 In 1978, Goddard starred with Liza Minnelli on Broadway in the musical The Act.
 In 1979, he was in the disco film Roller Boogie featuring Linda Blair and Jim Bray.
 Goddard appeared as Ted Clayton on One Life to Live in 1981, and Lt.
 Paul Reed on The Doctors in 1982.
 Later, he starred as Derek Barrington on General Hospital from 1984 to 1986.
 He made a cameo appearance in the 1998 reboot film Lost in Space as the general in charge of the Jupiter Mission and superior officer to his former character Major Don West.

 Personal life and death

-Goddard's first marriage was to Marcia Rogers in 1960, which lasted until their divorce in 1968; the couple had two children, Melissa and Michael.
+Goddard's first marriage was to Marcia Rogers in 1960, which lasted until their divorce in 1968; the couple had two children.
 Goddard and Rogers were amongst the last people to see Karyn Kupcinet, hosting a dinner on the night of November 27, 1963.
 Goddard and Rogers found her dead body on November 30 after she failed to call them as promised.
 He and his second wife, actress Susan Anspach, were married from 1970 to 1978, and had two children together, one biological and one adopted by Goddard.
 Goddard finished college 30 years after beginning his studies and received his master's degree in education from Bridgewater State College.